Tree: Food

 In temperate climates there is a sudden movement of sap at the end of the winter as trees prepare to burst into growth.
 In North America, the sap of the sugar maple (Acer saccharum) is used in the production of maple syrup.
 About 90% of the sap is water, the remaining 10% being a mixture of various sugars and certain minerals.
 The sap is harvested by drilling holes in the trunks of the trees and collecting the liquid that flows out of the inserted spigots; the sap is then heated to concentrate the flavour.
 Similarly in northern Europe the spring rise in the sap of the silver birch (Betula pendula) is tapped and collected, either to be drunk fresh or fermented into an alcoholic drink.
 In Alaska, the sap of the sweet birch (Betula lenta) is made into a syrup with a sugar content of 67%.
 Sweet birch sap is more dilute than maple sap; a hundred litres are required to make one litre of birch syrup.

 Various parts of trees are used as spices.
-These include cinnamon, made from the bark of the cinnamon tree (Cinnamomum zeylanicum) and allspice, the dried small fruits of the pimento tree (Pimenta dioica).
+These include cinnamon, made from the bark of the cinnamon tree (Cinnamomum zeylanicum) and allspice, the small dried fruit of the pimento tree (Pimenta dioica).
 Nutmeg is a seed found in the fleshy fruit of the nutmeg tree (Myristica fragrans) and cloves are the unopened flower buds of the clove tree (Syzygium aromaticum).

 Many trees have flowers rich in nectar which are attractive to bees.
 The production of forest honey is an important industry in rural areas of the developing world where it is undertaken by small-scale beekeepers using traditional methods.
 The flowers of the elder (Sambucus) are used to make elderflower cordial and petals of the plum (Prunus spp.) can be candied.
-Sassafras oil is a flavouring obtained from distilling bark from the roots of the sassafras tree (Sassafras albidum).

 The leaves of trees are widely gathered as fodder for livestock and some can be eaten by humans but they tend to be high in tannins which makes them bitter.
 Leaves of the curry tree (Murraya koenigii) are eaten, those of kaffir lime (Citrus × hystrix) (in Thai food) and Ailanthus (in Korean dishes such as bugak) and those of the European bay tree (Laurus nobilis) and the California bay tree (Umbellularia californica) are used for flavouring food.
 Camellia sinensis, the source of tea, is a small tree but seldom reaches its full height, being heavily pruned to make picking the leaves easier.

 Wood smoke can be used to preserve food.
 In the hot smoking process the food is exposed to smoke and heat in a controlled environment.
 The food is ready to eat when the process is complete, having been tenderised and flavoured by the smoke it has absorbed.
 In the cold process, the temperature is not allowed to rise above 100 °F. The flavour of the food is enhanced but raw food requires further cooking.
 If it is to be preserved, meat should be cured before cold smoking.